Generic name: acetaminophen, butalbital, caffeine, and codeine [ a-SEET-a-MIN-o-fen, bue-TAL-bi-tal, KAF-een, and-KOE-deen ]

 drowsiness, dizziness, feeling "drunk";

-mild nausea, vomiting, stomach pain; or
+nausea, vomiting, stomach pain, constipation.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.